European-XFEL/princess/README.rst

 Options:

 - ``--save`` and ``--save-as Result.ipynb`` to save the notebook after running.
+- ``--discard-on-error`` cancels ``--save[-as]`` if an error occurs.
+- ``--run-before before.py`` runs the code from the Python file in the kernel, before running the notebook.
+This can be used to set up things like logging to behave differently from when the notebook is run interactively.
 - ``--on-error-resume-next`` ignores errors from running notebook code and continues with the next cell.
 This is usually not a good idea.